DataDog/dd-sdk-android/dd-sdk-support-fragment/README.md

 ## Getting Started

-To include the Datadog Fragments tracking strategy Android Support implementation in your project, simply add the following to your application's `build.gradle` file.
+To include the Datadog's Fragment tracking strategy in your project (based on Android's Support Fragment library), simply add the following to your application's `build.gradle` file.

 ```